Stability, corners, and other 2-dimensional shapes: Introduction

 The existence of corners in subsets $S$ of $G\times G$ of positive density follows straight from the multidimensional Szemer\'edi theorem.
 The latter was first proved qualitatively in \cite{FK78}, and quantitative versions (albeit with poor bounds) follow from the hypergraph regularity lemmas of Gowers \cite{G07} and Nagle, R\"odl, Schacht and Skokan \cite{NRS06,RS04}.
-However, finding corners is not quite as difficult as resolving the full multidimensional Szemer\'edi theorem, and indeed several direct attempts have been made at a strongly quantitative resolution \cite{ASz74,S05,S06,G05,LM07}.
+However, finding corners is not quite as difficult as resolving the full multidimensional Szemer\'edi theorem, and indeed some remarkable progress has been made towards a strongly quantitative resolution \cite{ASz74,S05,S06,G05,LM07}.\footnote{See also the spectacular very recent preprint \cite{J25}.}